erjosito/azure-networking-lab/README.md

 As you see, we have a single public IP address allocated to myVnet1-vm2.
 We will use this VM as jump host for the lab.

-**Step 2.** Using the public IP address from the previous step open an SSH terminal (putty on windows, terminal on Mac/Linux, tmux panel in the cloud shell, etc) and connect to the jump host.
+**Step 2.** Using the public IP address from the previous step open an SSH terminal (putty on windows, an additional terminal on Mac/Linux, a new tmux panel in the cloud shell, etc) and connect to the jump host.
 If you did not modified the ARM templates used to provision the environment, the user is lab-user, and the password Microsoft123!

 <pre lang="...">
 <b>ssh lab-user@1.2.3.4</b>